DA 210 - Data Systems (cross-listed as CS 181)

 All assignments in this course will be scripted and analyzed using Python.
 All of my demos will use Jupyter Notebooks as a programming environment.
 You are welcome to use Jupyter Notebook, JupyterLab, or any other Integrated Development Environment (IDE) of your choice when writing code.
 Most assignments, however, will require you to turn in a .py or .ipynb file and/or a written document (.docx, .pdf).
 Many assignments will require specific Python dependencies, such as a particular module or library, so it is recommended that you install the Anaconda platform, which includes Python, Jupyter Notebooks, and most if not all of the libraries we will use.
 Lastly, for our unit on relational databses, we will use the desktop software DB Browser for SQLite, which is free to download and use.

 Assignments will be shared via GitHub Classroom, which provides a collaboration and version control system via Github.
 Typically, Github Classroom assignments will contain datasets, assignment template files and/or starter code.
 In some cases, if a dataset is too large for Github's file size limits, assignments will come with instructions on how to download the data online, or from a Google Drive folder.
-Completed assignments will be turned in for assessment on Canvas, and all grades and student feedback will be issued on Canvas in order to maintain educational privacy.
+Completed assignments will be turned in for grading on Canvas, and all grades and student feedback will be issued on Canvas in order to maintain educational privacy.

 Grading and Feedback